bohanzhu/test_doc/README.md

 * Deploy locally could maximize your GPU acceleration.
 This is useful when performing **training** and **evaluation**
 * Deploy in VirtualBox could run the script without doing additional installation and for sure it's cross-platform.

-You could deploy the project in both ways.
-So you could get best performance in all functionalities.
+You could deploy the project in both ways so you could get best performance in all functionalities.

-#### to deploy locally, please install required packages
+#### To deploy locally, please install required packages

 <ul>
 <li><p>Ubuntu 16.04.6 LTS OS environment or Windows OS</p></li>